-This Guide to Graduate Studies in the Department of English & Comparative Literature contains the specific rules and regulations that apply to the MA and PhD programs offered by the department.
+This Guide to Graduate Studies in the Department of English contains the specific rules and regulations that apply to the MA and PhD programs and graduate certificates offered by the department.
 The contents comply with the rules and policies of the Graduate School of the University of Cincinnati.
 No information contained in this Guide shall be deemed to amend or modify the rules of the university.

 In addition to this Guide, the following official document is binding on graduate programs, graduate students, and faculty in the Department of English.
-Graduate students are required to familiarize themselves with all regulations and procedures in The Graduate Handbook of the Graduate School at the University of Cincinnati: http://grad.uc.edu/student-life/graduate_studenthandbook.html.
+Graduate students are required to familiarize themselves with all regulations and procedures in The Graduate Handbook of the Graduate School at the University of Cincinnati.